-The Nordic School was registered in 1970 under the Swedish School Society (SSS) after an agreement between the Governments of Tanzania and Sweden.
+The Nordic School was registered in 1970 under the Swedish School Society after an agreement between the Governments of Tanzania and Sweden.

 The Nordic Primary school was originally located above the Morogoro Stores (off Chole Rd).
-In the 1970s, the school administered Nordic children from preschool up to 9th grade.
+In the 1970s, the school administered Nordic children from preschool up to the 9th grade.
 The number of children grew drastically and the premises became too small.

 In 1978, the Ministry of Lands offered the Nordic School the vacant plot at the corner of Chole Rd and Ruvu Rd.
 The school commissioned a Swedish architect, Inger Thede and a Danish architect Niels Hansen, Afritimu (T) Ltd, to do the actual design job using the standard drawings from Ministry of Education, Project Planning Section.
-The school accommodated preschool “förskola”, as well as grades 1 to 9 and rooms for the children to stay after school hours.
-Sports facilities were established including tennis court, football court, and later a swimming pool.
+The school accommodated a preschool (Förskola/barnhage) as well as grades 1 to 9 and rooms for the children to stay in after school hours.
+Sports facilities were established including a tennis court, football field, and later on a swimming pool.

 The Nordic School was not only a School back in these days but also a meeting place for the Nordic Community.
-Inger Thede remembers: ‘To us, who worked and lived in Tanzania during that time the Swedish School was not only a school, it became a Nordic school, and a Nordic Centre.
+Inger Thede remembers: ‘To us, who worked and lived in Tanzania during that time the Swedish School was not only a school, it became a Nordic school, and a Nordic Center.
 It was hard times then when Tanzania was in war with Idi Amin’.

 Today, the Nordic School offers Preschool and After School.
 The School is still a vibrant Nordic center with children from Sweden, Norway, Denmark and Finland enrolled.
 The Nordic School is a unique school with currently 24 Preschool children and 22 After School children enrolled.
 Our children are between 1 and 11 years old and together we are a big, happy Nordic family in Tanzania.